yash0521/Data-Analysis-using-GenAI/README.md

 ### 2. Verify Data Structure

-Ensure your CSV files are in the `data/csv/` directory:
+Run `analysis.ipynb` to get csv data from mdf files & Ensure your CSV files are in the `data/csv/` directory:
 ```
 data/csv/
 ├── Vehicle01_meas4.ChannelGroup_0.csv